 • Commercial and residential leases are different.
 Generally, the rights of individual residential tenants are protected from unscrupulous landlords, while there’s virtually no consumer protection for commercial tenants.
 So, before you sign a commercial lease, read our free publication and review the lease with an attorney.
 If you need legal assistance, apply here.

 • An insurance policy is a contract between the insurance company and the person(s) or business being insured.
 Read your policy.
 Be sure you understand what’s covered and who will be responsible if a loss occurs.
-If don’t have renters insurance or a business owner’s policy, investigating your options is free.
+If you don’t have renters insurance or a business owner’s policy, investigating your options is free.
 Finding out what type of insurance you can get is important.
 If your art studio is within your home then looking at home insurance quotes and speaking to an advisor will help you know which is best.
 You can see carriers to know the pros and cons of each one.

 • Building and construction codes and their enforcement vary considerably from jurisdiction to jurisdiction.

 • Thirty-six artists died in Oakland’s Ghost Ship fire.
 The description of the artist collective warehouse before the fire is reminiscent of too many spaces in which local artists live and work.
 Make sure that you assess your safety measures, be it by bringing in AED’s and resuscitation for the UK or by reviewing the fire escape plan for your warehouse or studio.
 Being prepared is so important in helping stop these kinds of deaths from occurring.
 We want to know how we can work together to prevent a tragedy in our community.
 Please send us your ideas.